+A group of young survivors in Buchenwald. -US Holocaust Memorial Museum, courtesy of Hadassah Bimko Rosensaft

+After 1945

-A group of young survivors in Buchenwald. -US Holocaust Memorial Museum, courtesy of Hadassah Bimko Rosensaft After 1945 By May 1945, the Germans and their collaborators had murdered six million European Jews as part of a systematic plan of genocide-the Holocaust.
+By May 1945, the Germans and their collaborators had murdered six million European Jews as part of a systematic plan of genocide-the Holocaust.
 When Allied troops entered the concentration camps, they discovered piles of corpses, bones, and human ashes-testimony to Nazi mass murder.
 Soldiers also found thousands of survivors-Jews and non-Jews-suffering from starvation and disease.
 For survivors, the prospect of rebuilding their lives was daunting.
 With few possibilities for emigration, tens of thousands of homeless Holocaust survivors were housed in displaced persons (DP) camps.
 In the following years, many international and domestic courts conducted trials of accused war criminals.

+about

-about Bergen-Belsen
+Bergen-Belsen

-Background German mili German military authorities established the Bergen-Belsen camp in 1940.
+Background German military authorities established the Bergen-Belsen camp in 1940.
 It was in a location south of the small towns of Bergen and Belsen, about 11 miles north of Celle, Germany.

+Until 1943, Bergen-Belsen was exclusively a prisoner-of-war (POW) camp.
+In April 1943 the SS Economic-Administration Main Office (SS Wirtschafts-Verwaltungshauptamt; WVHA) which administered the concentration camp system, took over a portion of Bergen-Belsen and converted it first into a civilian residence camp and, later, into a concentration camp.
+Thus, while the German government placed the Bergen-Belsen camp complex within the concentration camp system, the WVHA initially gave it a special designation.
 The Bergen-Belsen Camp Complex The Bergen-Belsen camp complex was composed of numerous camps, established at various times during its existence.
 There were three main components of the camp complex: the POW camp, the "residence camp" (Aufenthaltslager), and the "prisoners' camp" (Häftlingslager).